CivicDataLab/IDS-DRR-Assam-Risk-Model/Sources/BHUVAN/README.md

 ## Project Structure
 - `scripts` : Contains the scripts used to obtain the data
     - `get_dates.py`: Scrapes the BHUVAN portal to get all the dates on which the flood inundation maps are available for Assam
     - `scrapebhuvan.py`: Scrapes all 13680 tiles from BHUVAN and creates a flood inundation raster by georeferencing them.
-This [blog](https://medium.com/civicdatalab/tailoring-flood-images-baa169cc53d2) further explains this script.
+This [blog](https://medium.com/civicdatalab/tailoring-flood-images-baa169cc53d2) further explains this script
-    - `stitch.py`:
+    - `transformer.py`: Creates the required variables for a chosen month
-    - `upload_to_s3.py`:
+    - `upload_to_s3.py`: Uploads the individual flood inundation maps to S3 for archival

 - `data`: Contains datasets generated using the scripts.
     - `PNGs`: Contains flood inundation maps of a given day before geo-referencing.